chinmoym1/legal-aid-platform/README.md

 ```
 ## 🌍 Vision

-LegiSense aims to bridge the gap between citizens and legal help by combining AI automation with expert legal knowledge, empowering individuals to get the right assistance without unnecessary hurdles.
+LeagalEase AI aims to bridge the gap between citizens and legal help by combining AI automation with expert legal knowledge, empowering individuals to get the right assistance without unnecessary hurdles.

 <!-- ## 🤝 Contributers
 ## 🌐 Connect with Me  and My team